126.96.36.199 Humour and the Freedom to Satirise

 Ungoverned Force: Any violence would enhance reader support and the newspaper’s revenues, but its staff felt themselves to be at some personal risk.
 Muslim extremists saw violence as an opportunity to gain support, but they risked a backlash against moderate Muslims.
 Some non-Muslims affected by violence would be innocent victims.

-In summary, the newspaper was in a strong position – which it abused; it is morally contemptible to offend those who, like the peaceful Muslim minority in Denmark, were in a weak position; anyone meeting the cartoonists or the newspaper’s editor should not hesitate to condemn them.
-Some Muslims unwisely resorted to violence and should also be condemned.
+In summary, the newspaper was in a strong position – which it abused; it is morally contemptible to offend those who, like the peaceful Muslim minority in Denmark, were in a weak position.
+Anyone meeting the cartoonists or the newspaper’s editor should not hesitate to condemn them.
+Some Muslims unwisely resorted to violence and they should also be condemned.
 The Danish population as a whole was damaged by the incident.

 One obvious solution would appear to be for the public to demand the enforcement of the law, to place constraints upon the publication of inflammatory material – as being the least harmful option.
-Enforcement of the law was the solution recommended by Anatol Lieven, in an article entitled A Long Voyage, which referred to “the threat of terrorism and communal strife”, acknowledging that his attitude “has been profoundly shaped by the years I spent in India” (where communal strife reached lethal levels at the time of Partition – as noted earlier (188.8.131.52).
+Enforcement of the law was the solution recommended in Anatol Lieven’s article, A Long Voyage, which referred to “the threat of terrorism and communal strife”.
+He acknowledged that his attitude “has been profoundly shaped by the years I spent in India”, where communal strife reached lethal levels at the time of Partition – as noted earlier (188.8.131.52).

 The journalists themselves should have taken a moral perspective when deciding what to publish – taking care to aim at terrorism rather than the whole of Islam.
 “Self-censorship”, for moral reasons, would be better than causing so much damage.

 A more recent example of a murderous reaction to ‘satire’ was the attack in January 2015 reported in the BBC as Charlie Hebdo: Gun attack on French magazine kills 12.
 It had many similarities to the Danish Cartoons incident, and the journalists responsible were similarly open to criticism for using satire against groups who could not easily defend themselves.
-The Guardian’s comic strip Joe Sacco: On Satire – a response to the Charlie Hebdo attacks, made this point wittily and forcefully.
+The Guardian’s comic strip, Joe Sacco: On Satire – a response to the Charlie Hebdo attacks, made this point wittily and forcefully.